cambridge-cares/TheWorldAvatar/Agents/ESPHomeAgent/README.md

 ```
 More information can be found in the `Dockerfile` in the same directory as this README section.

+#### Agent deployment out of the stack

-To build and start the agent, open up the command prompt in the same directory as this README, run
+To build and start the agent out of the stack, open up the command prompt in the same directory as this README, run
 ```
 docker-compose up -d
 ```